Vladimír Goffa

-Vladimír Goffa (born 1 December 1959) is a former football player from Slovakia and currently assistant manager of Podbeskidzie, who coached FK Bodva Moldava nad Bodvou, Baník Prievidza, ŠK Slovan Bratislava and other Slovak football teams.
+Vladimír Goffa (born 1 December 1959) is a Slovak football manager and former player who is assistant manager of Podbeskidzie.
+He has coached FK Bodva Moldava nad Bodvou, Baník Prievidza, Slovan Bratislava and other Slovak football teams.
 Goffa won two titles with the Maldivian football club New Radiant SC.

-In March 2021, Goffa was seriously affected by COVID-19 and had to be hospitalised.
+In March 2021, Goffa was seriously affected by COVID-19, and had to be hospitalised.